ArifeLjutviovska/SpaceX/README.md

  **3. Download the .env File from GitHub Actions:**

    - You will see that on SpaceX folder we have docker-compose  folder.
 In order for application to run you need to have .env file on docker-compose folder.
-   - You can get the .env file by following these steps: [Steps to get environment file](#steps-to-get-environment-file)
+   - You can get the .env file by following these steps: [Get Environment File](#get-environment-file)
-   - After successfull download of .env file,  Move the .env folder to SpaceX/docker-compose folder on the cloned project.
+   - After successfull download of .env file, move the .env folder to SpaceX/docker-compose folder on the cloned project.
+The location of the ```.env``` should be on the same directory as ```.env.template```

  **4. Start the Project Using Docker Compose:**